donny-nguyen/donny-nguyen.github.io/_posts/2026-07-15-react-router.md

 - **Lazy-load routes** with `React.lazy` and `Suspense` to reduce the initial bundle size.
 - **Always include a catch-all `*` route** to handle invalid URLs gracefully.

+## Common Interview Questions

+**1. What is the difference between `BrowserRouter` and `HashRouter`?**

+`BrowserRouter` uses the HTML5 History API and produces clean URLs like `/about`, but it requires the server to be configured to serve `index.html` for all routes. `HashRouter` stores the route in the URL hash (`/#/about`), so it works without server configuration but produces less clean URLs.
+Prefer `BrowserRouter` for most production apps.

+**2. Why should you use `Link` instead of a regular `<a>` tag?**

+A regular `<a>` tag triggers a full page reload, which destroys the SPA experience and application state. `Link` intercepts the click, updates the URL through the History API, and re-renders only the matching route, keeping navigation fast and preserving state.

+**3. What is the purpose of `<Outlet />`?**

+`<Outlet />` is a placeholder in a parent (layout) route where the matching child route is rendered.
+It enables nested routing so shared UI—headers, sidebars, footers—can wrap the dynamic child content.

+**4. What is an `index` route?**

+An `index` route is the default child that renders when the parent's path matches exactly, with no additional segment.
+For example, an index route under `/dashboard` renders at `/dashboard` itself.

+**5. How do you read URL parameters, and how do they differ from query parameters?**

+Path parameters are declared with a colon (`/users/:userId`) and read with `useParams`; they identify a specific resource and are part of the route pattern.
+Query parameters (`/products?page=2`) are read with `useSearchParams` and are typically optional, used for filtering, sorting, or pagination.

+**6. How do you navigate programmatically?**

+Use the `useNavigate` hook, which returns a function you can call with a path (`navigate('/dashboard')`) or a number to move through history (`navigate(-1)` to go back).
+This is useful after events like form submission or login.

+**7. How do you handle a 404 / unmatched route?**

+Add a `Route` with a wildcard path (`path="*"`) as the last route. `Routes` selects the best match, so the wildcard catches any URL that no other route matches.

+**8. What is the difference between `Link` and `NavLink`?**

+Both navigate without reloading, but `NavLink` also exposes an `isActive` state (via a function for `className` or `style`), making it ideal for navigation menus that need to highlight the current page.

+**9. How can you protect routes that require authentication?**

+Wrap the protected element in a guard component that checks auth state and either renders the child (often via `<Outlet />`) or redirects using the `<Navigate />` component (e.g., `<Navigate to="/login" replace />`).

+**10. How do you optimize routing performance in large apps?**

+Use code splitting with `React.lazy` and `Suspense` to lazy-load route components, so each route's bundle is fetched only when needed.
+This reduces the initial bundle size and improves load time.

 ## Conclusion

 React Router is the backbone of navigation in most React applications.
 By combining basic routing, nested routes with `<Outlet />`, and dynamic routes with URL parameters, you can build well-structured, deep-linkable SPAs.
 Once you are comfortable with these fundamentals, features like programmatic navigation, query parameters, and lazy loading make it easy to scale routing as your application grows.